 North Shore; Middle Harbour

-Characterised by its lush and leafy roadsides, parks, and gardens, the North Shore suburbs of Roseville, Roseville Chase and East Roseville are named after orchardist George Wilson s stone cottage, Rosa Villa, which was demolished to make way for the railway through Roseville.
-It is the southern-most suburb in the municipality of Ku-ring-gai.
+Characterised by its lush and leafy roadsides, parks, and gardens, the North Shore suburbs of Roseville, Roseville Chase and East Roseville are named after orchardist George Wilson's stone cottage, Rosa Villa, which was demolished to make way for the railway through Roseville.
+Roseville, which straddles the North Shore railway line, is the southern-most suburb in the municipality of Ku-ring-gai.
 Houses closer to railway station tend to be constructed in the Federation (c.
 1890s to 1920s) and Californian bungalow (c.
 1920s to 1930s) architectural styles, with the outer areas developed during the 1940s and 1950s in less ornate styles.
-Since this time, a small portion of these older homes have been demolished and replaced with new development properties.
+Since this time, a small portion of these older homes have been demolished and replaced with newer properties.

 Click on or tap an attraction to read the description.
 Click or tap again to hide the description.